-- ✓ Consumption of fruits was <15% for all respondent types, and adolescents were slightly less likely to consume dark green leafy vegetables than adults. - ✓ Poultry & game meat were the most commonly consumed animal-source food, and around 53% of individuals consumed animal-source foods on the previous day. - \checkmark Adolescents were the most likely to consume sweets & ice-cream
+- ✓ Consumption of fruits was <20% for all respondent types, and adolescents were less likely to consume dark green leafy vegetables than adults. - ✓ Fish was the most commonly consumed animal-source food, and around 87% of individuals consumed some animal-source foods on the previous day. - ✓ Adult males were the most likely to consume sweets & ice-cream